orientechnologies/orientdb-labs/Studio-Query-Profiler.md

 ## Command Cache
 Through this panel you can manage the cache of the specific server and consult the cached results of queries by using the `View Results` button.
-You can even filter the queries by the "Query" field and purge the whole cache.
+You can even filter the queries by the "Query" field and purge the whole cache by using the `Purge cache` button.

 ![Command Cache](images/studio-queryprofiler-commandcache.png)